MDsave

-MDsave is a healthcare ecommerce company co-located in Brentwood, Tennessee, and San Francisco, California.
+MDsave is a healthcare ecommerce company co-located in Grover, Delaware, and San Francisco, California.

 The company officially launched in 2013.
 MDSave connects uninsured patients, health savings account holders, and high deductible health insurance patients with medical providers who offer pre-negotiated savings on medical services.

 History

 MDsave was founded in 2011 in Brentwood, Tennessee by Paul Ketchel, the current CEO.
 Paul Ketchel was formerly chief operating officer of Diagnostics Network Alliance and a director for American Capitol Group.

 MDsave officially launched in 2013.
 They had raised more than $14 million from investors and earned $5 million in 2015, with investors including MTS Health Partners.
 By 2015, it was in place in 24 states.
 Through the company's website, patients can compare local prices for different medical procedures; choose the price and provider that work best for them; and pre-purchase a voucher that covers all expenses.

 In August 2016, MDsave secured a $5 million investment from Cambia Health Solutions and was doing around 2,000 transactions per month.